Today we are launching static clings – a new type of sticker or label that sticks using static only! Whaaat?!

 The surface of the static cling is so smooth when you push the air out, it acts as a suction cup, causing your label to stick to the surface.

-The most important thing with static clings is to ensure the surface you’re sticking to is smooth, flat and non-porous (it doesn’t have holes in it).
+The most important thing with static clings is to ensure the surface you’re sticking to is smooth, flat and non-porous.
+A non-porous surface doesn’t allow liquid or air to pass through it – meaning there are no tiny holes.

-You’ll get the best results with glass, which is why static clings are so popular to use in shop and car windows.
+You’ll get the best results with glass, which is why static clings are so popular for shop and car window branding.

-They’ll also stick to smooth metal & painted surfaces – but only if they’re super smooth!
+They’ll also stick to metal & painted surfaces – but only if they’re super smooth!

-Otherwise, treat static clings as standard stickers that are easy to apply & remove.
+Otherwise, treat static clings as standard stickers that are easier to apply and remove.
+And for tips on just how to apply and remove your static clings, click here.

 There are many possible uses for static clings.
 The main requirement is that you stick them to smooth, flat, non-porous surfaces like glass.